REALM: Reliable Expertise-Aware Language Model Fine-Tuning from Noisy Annotations: Abstract

 \section{Abstract}

 Supervised fine-tuning of large language models relies on human-annotated data, yet annotation pipelines routinely involve multiple crowdworkers of heterogeneous expertise.
 Standard practice aggregates labels via majority vote or simple averaging, discarding annotator identity and causing the model to absorb the errors of unreliable annotators directly into its parameters.
 We propose REALM, a method that jointly learns the model parameters and a scalar expertise value for each annotator entirely unsupervised, requiring no supervision beyond annotator identity.
 The key idea is to model each observed label as a mixture between the model's prediction and a uniform random guess, weighted by the annotator's learned expertise.
 We extend REALM to a multi-task setting via a learned expertise matrix that captures per-annotator reliability across tasks.
 We evaluate on five question answering benchmarks, fine-tuning three sizes of Flan-T5 under simulated noisy annotations.
-The proposed algorithm consistently outperforms the naive noisy SFT in the large majority of single- and multi-task settings, across datasets, model sizes, and noise types, with accuracy improvements of up to $50\%$ in the most adversarial regime and gains that grow with model capacity.
+The proposed algorithm outperforms naive noisy supervised fine-tuning in $152$ out of $162$ evaluated configurations across datasets, model sizes, noise types, and expertise distributions, with an average accuracy improvement of $+5.5\%$ and gains that grow with model capacity.